yoga1234/yoga1234/README.md

 - Figma to design an elegant websites.
 - Plan, Design, Code, Test, Deploy.
 - Constant Learning and Moving Forward.
-- The purpose of our lives is to be happy..
+- The purpose of our lives is to be happy.
+- I am a human.

 ### Connect with me: